toptensoftware/moe-js/readme.md

 These hooks are used by Moe-js's Express integration to look for partials in the views subfolder and to merge models with local settings.

+Each function can be supplied in a Sync and optionally an Async version.
+The async versions will only be called if the template was compiled as an async template and if not present the sync version will be used as a fallback.

 ```Javascript
 var context =
 {